 Residents Maintain Autonomy

-This is the percent of patients who required more assistance with activities of daily living over time.
+This datapoint is a measure of the percent of long-term patients who required additional assistance with activities of daily living over time.
+Activities of daily living include activities such as getting dressed and using the bathroom.

 Ability to Keep Residents Mobile